emergentworks/curriculum/docs/Phase-3/repository-and-project-setup.md

   - For course 2 (JavaScript) use [phase-3-02-javascript-assignments](https://github.com/emergentworks/phase-3-02-javascript-assignments)
 - Click on "Use this template" (option "Create a new repository")
    <br/><img srcset="/curriculum/assets/images/UseTemplate1.png 2x">
+   (Note: This button may not show up if your browser window is too narrow 🤷🏼‍♂️.
+Try expanding your window if you don't see it).
 - When the "Create a new repository from [REPO NAME]" pop-up appears:
   - Select your gitHub account
   - Assign a repository name